-Discover a new, flavorful salad with this Roasted Sweet Potato & Quinoa Salad!
-It’s ready in under 40 minutes, full of slow digesting carbs, and perfect either as a healthy weeknight dinner or a barbecue side salad!
+Discover a new, flavorful salad with this Roasted Sweet Potato & Quinoa Salad Recipe!
+It's ready in under 40 minutes, full of slow-digesting carbs, and perfect either as a healthy weeknight dinner or a barbecue side salad!

-You could call this Roasted Sweet Potato and Quinoa Salad a celebratory salad.
+You could call this Roasted Sweet Potato and Quinoa Salad Recipe a celebratory salad.

 A salad that, once the Warriors won game five of the finals and we found out that our dog Allie did not, indeed, have cancer I had to celebrate with.